KhalidAdan/personal-site/blogs/programming-finding-the-fun.md

 ### Why programming is magic

-Let's take a moment to ponder over this: as programmers we are tasked with thorouglhy understanding a problem, and then instruct our computer, to solve it for us.
+Let's take a moment to ponder over this: as programmers we are tasked with thoroughly understanding a problem, and then instruct our computer, to solve it for us.
 These instructions are nothing more than a clear set of commands.
 It's as if we've embedded a part of our consciousness into the machine, enabling it to execute our thoughts and reach a solution.

-This process of programming comes closest to the concept of telepathy, the supposed communication of thoughts or ideas by means other than the known senses.
-We take a thought, a solution, translate it into a language that the computer understands, and voila, our thought is now a reality.
-The definition of telepathy is:

-> the supposed communication of thoughts or ideas by means other than the known senses.

-You may say, 'Khalid, you are translating your thoughts by touch, and therefore it is not telepathy'.
-Okay, true but no need to be a nerd about it.
 This unique ability to create, to solve, and to manifest our thoughts into tangible outcomes really blows me away every time I think about it.

 ### Programming is a craft